-Debt has a huge impact on Americans today, so much so that President Joe Biden is currently working toward forgiving a significant amount of student loan debt to relieve some of that pressure.
-This development could mean relief for thousands of graduates shouldering those loan burdens.
+Debt has a huge impact on Americans today, so much so that President Joe Biden has been trying to forgive a significant amount of student loan debt to relieve some of that pressure.

 A recent GOBankingRates survey found that the majority of Gen Z (53%) have less than $1,000 in debt, including student loan debt.
-This makes sense seeing as Zoomers are still quite young, the youngest of them being 10 years old.
-Compare that to the 35% of all Americans with less than $1,000 in debt and the 41% with debt up to 25K.
+This makes sense seeing as zoomers are still quite young, the youngest of them having been born in 2012.
+Compare that to the 35% of all Americans with less than $1,000 in debt and the 41% with debt up to $25,000.
 It seems that the older we get, the harder it is to avoid accruing substantial debt.
 There is still a significant portion of Gen Z with mounting debt; already, approximately 5% have over $75,000 in debt.

 1. Limit Student Loan Debt

 Student loans are available to make higher education possible for everyone, but they tend to add up very quickly.
 And as inflation continues to increase the price of living, more and more students will need to borrow money to cover their school and living expenses.
 Before deciding to take out another loan, consider looking up scholarships you could qualify for.
 According to a report by Forbes, over $100 million in scholarships goes unclaimed each year.
 Take advantage of the resources out there for students.
 Do your research and avoid taking out more debt that you have to.

 Most people will have to take on debt at some point in their lives, be it for school, a house or a car.
 One of the best things you can do for your future credit is to make payments on time.
 This will prevent any dings on your credit report and any late fees that might be associated with the bill.
 Consider automating your bill paying to make it even less likely you’ll miss a due date.
 Check with your service companies, and find out if they provide auto-pay.
 Usually, it’s as easy as visiting their app or website.